Struggling With Crow Pose? 9 Moves to Help You Finally Nail It

 3. Reach for the outer limits forming as big of a circle as possible.
 Move through tension as if the air is dense.

-2. Wrist Raises
+2. Wrist Raise

-1. Come to all fours.
-With your elbows locked, lift onto your fingers (not fingertips, but from the first knuckle in the base of the fingers and up).
+2. With your elbows locked, lift onto the fingers of your left hand (not fingertips, but from the first knuckle in the base of the fingers and up).

-2. Raise up and lower down slowly.
+3. Raise up and lower down slowly.

 Deepen Your Hip Flexion

 Another way sitting all day isn't helping your yoga practice?
 Your hips are getting tighter.
-An August 2018 study published in the International Journal of Environmental Research and Public Health found that participants who sat for two hours experienced discomfort in all body areas measured, but significant discomfort in the lower back, hip, thigh and butt.
+An August 2018 study in the International Journal of Environmental Research and Public Health found that participants who sat for two hours experienced discomfort in all body areas measured, but significant discomfort in the lower back, hip, thigh and butt.

 Advertisement

-The body adapts to the positions it's in the most, so if you're seated for a majority of the day, your body gets better at sitting and worse at other movements such as full active hip flexion and external rotation of the hip.
+Your body adapts to the positions it's in the most, so if you're seated for a majority of the day, your body gets better at sitting and worse at other movements such as full active hip flexion and external rotation of the hip.

 Advertisement